juvu/DayTrade-SwingTrade/HowToDayTrade.md

 - Can start with bigger position
 - Buy at apex point
 - During midday, since volume is much lighter
-- Used for momentum trades afte¡r 10am, set stop loss at low of pullback just below 9ema or ascending support line
+- Used for momentum trades after 10am, set stop loss at low of pullback just below 9ema or ascending support line

 *Exit indicators:*
 - 5m candle with lower low before scaling out